 Task 3.
 Scalable Curation

-Goal: To maximise the ability of expert human curators to enrich the ELIXIR knowledgebases through providing trans-resource, scalable curation solutions.
+Goal: To maximise the ability of expert human curators to enrich the ELIXIR knowledgebases through providing trans-resource and scalable curation solutions.

 Activities:

-- Semantic annotation of Europe PMC documents, linked to underlying data resources.
+• Semantic annotating of Europe PMC documents, linked to underlying data resources.

-- Exploring opportunities and role for community curation.
+• Exploring opportunities and roles for community curation.

 Activities:

-- Share the experience gained with the European life science data infrastructure from the ELIXIR Core Data Resource selection process, as considerations of global priorities and resource allocation proceed.
+• Sharing the experience gained with the European life science data infrastructure from the ELIXIR Core Data Resource selection process, as considerations of global priorities and resource allocation.

 An example of the Platform's work: community annotation of Europe PMC documents